Return

 The RESP and how to use it

-In Canada, there is a program you can set up for your child or grandchild called a Registered Education Savings Plan (or an RESP).
+In Canada, there is a program you can set up for your grandchild called a Registered Education Savings Plan (or an RESP).
 This type of untaxed savings account is a great way to provide money for your grandchild once they become an adult.
 There is a limit on the RESP of $50,000, and the child can only access it once they enroll in higher education.
 However, once they enroll in higher education, the entire sum of money opens up for them.

 The critical thing about RESPs is that they can be used similarly to trusts.
 For instance, say you invest a portion of an RESP into a stock or bond.
 That stock or bond grows in value, and you receive a return.
 If that return causes the RESP to exceed $50,000 in value, the excess money must go to a savings account.
 And when it does, it goes there untaxed.